badrimunir23/badrimunir23/README.md

 Hi!👋 I'm Munir

-A front-end developer candidate who is currently studying @dicodingacademy and WPU
+A front-end developer candidate who is currently studying at @dicodingacademy and WPU

 Here are some ideas to get you started: